Weather Alert: Scattered storms Monday, some may be severe

-SPRINGFIELD, Mass (WWLP) — The 22News Storm Team has issued a Weather Alert due to the risk of scattered storms today, a few of which could be strong to severe.
+SPRINGFIELD, Mass.
+(WWLP) – The 22News Storm Team has issued a Weather Alert due to the risk of scattered storms Monday, a few of which could be strong to severe.

 Morning temperatures will be in the 60s and 70s with afternoon highs in the low to mid 80s.
 It will be oppressively humid once again.
 Skies will be partly to mostly cloudy.